dmnCodes/vue-fb-customer-chat/README.md

 ## Usage
 #### Setting up the Messenger
-When and where will the next event take place?
 For the messenger to work, you need to enable it on Facebook first:

 1. Go to your Page on Facebook
 2. Go to `About` and copy the Page ID (https://www.facebook.com/help/1503421039731588)